osinfra-io/.github/profile/README.md

 **Infrastructure** is the set of systems and underlying resources that serve an organization and encompasses the services necessary for its teams and applications to function.

 The term "**as code**," means applying the relative lessons learned in the software world to infrastructure.
-Some critical practices include source control, balancing the KISS and DRY principles, supportability, automated testing, and continuous delivery.
+Some critical practices include source control and clean code for readability, changeability, extensibility, and maintainability, along with automated testing and continuous delivery.

 ### Open Source Infrastructure (as Code)